elipettingale/transformation/readme.md

 A package to easily transform data using transformer classes.
 The idea behind this package is to be able to take data in one format and return it in a different or stripped down format.
 For example, you might use this when you are making an api endpoint and don't want to return everything or want to return something in multiple formats.

-This is the vanilla version of this package.
+This is the generic version of this package.
 There is also a wordpress specific version here: https://github.com/elipettingale/wordpress-transformation

 ## How to Install